 Voted the "Most Significant Embedded Individual" by Embedded Systems Design readers and winner of the 2014 ACE Award for contributions to electronics, Jack is uniquely qualified in both embedded hardware and software/firmware issues.
 He was the only embedded person on NASA's Super Problem Resolution Team, created by the Space Shuttle Columbia Accident Investigation Board to harness the expertise of highly-respected people from outside of the agency.
-His forty-year career has been entirely in the embedded world and has always bridged the hardware/software divide.
+His forty-five-year career has been entirely in the embedded world and has always bridged the hardware/software divide.
 Whether it's C code or digital circuitry, analog interfacing or an HDL, Jack has the experience and skills to help your team prevail.

-As an accomplished author (six books and over 1000 articles), Jack writes expert reports that clearly explain complex technology to non-engineers.
-His teaching skills, honed by 20 years of presenting seminars to companies and papers at conferences (including many keynote speeches), help the various parties understand the issues at hand.
+As an accomplished author (six books and over 1000 published articles), Jack writes expert reports that clearly explain complex technology to non-engineers.
+His teaching skills, honed by 30 years of presenting seminars to companies and papers at conferences (including many keynote speeches), help the various parties understand the issues at hand.

 Expert witness in Certain Computing or Graphics Systems, Components Thereof and Vehicles Containing Same, ITC Inv.
 No. 337-TA-984.
 The complaint was filed by AST against a number of automotive suppliers.
 I was retained by AST.
-Ongoing.

 Expert witness in IPR IPR2015-00633 Toyota v.
 Cellport before the PTAB in 2015-2016.
 I was retained by Cellport to help defend their patent.
+Testified at deposition.